aalberg/regional-seeding/README.md

 ### Configuration
 Edit `config.txt` in cfg to change the configuration of the program.
 To set the value of a configuration option, enter a line in `config.txt` with the name of the option followed by the new value, separated by a single space

 The full set of configuration options is listed below.
-All paths are relative to seeding.py
+All paths are relative to seeding.py.
 ```
-config_file             The location of the config file.
 player_in_file          The location of the player input file.
 pools_out_file_header   The header of the pool output files.
 debug_out_file_header   The header of the pool debug info output files.
 conflicts_out_file      The location of the conflict output file.
 seeds_out_file_header   The header of the seeds output files.
 tolerance               Skill tolerance when swapping players.
 The range is inclusive.
-num_pools               Number of pools
+num_pools               Number of pools.
-pool_type               1 for bracket pools, 2 for round robin
+pool_type               1 for bracket pools, 2 for round robin.
 num_spaces_per_round    Spaces per bracket round for indenting bracket matches in output files.
 annealing_rounds        Number of simulated annealing rounds to output.
 annealing_goal          Goal of annealing.
 If the cumulative conflict score drops below this, annealing will stop.